 Most tourists come to Costa Rica thinking and expecting ‘green’.
 They themselves want to impact minimally and only positively on their Costa Rican destination.
 They properly dispose of their garbage, they use their air-conditioning minimally, they tip for good service, many try to speak the language and respect the culture, and generally set a nice open-minded example as visitors should.

 But another hallmark of good eco-tourism practises is ensuring the money you spend remains in the destination and is circulated among the local population.
-The hotel pays its staff who in turn spend their money on locally grown food, locally sewn clothes (they can’t afford imports), fixing their home, paying for their children’s education, etc. If the hotel has money left over, it spends the money on improvements or even expansion plans.
+Eco-friendly hotels participate in the community, buy domestically produced supplies and employ local people who in turn spend their money on locally grown food, locally sewn clothes (they can’t afford imports), fixing their home, paying for their children’s education, etc. If the hotel has money left over, it is spent on improvements or even expansion plans employing more local people.